 - Mix.
 Add the 2 strands together in equal molar amounts.
 This step is critical to avoid residual single-stranded material.

 - Anneal.
-Heat the mixed oligonucleotides to 94°C and gradually cool.
-For many oligos this can be as simple as transferring samples from the heat block or water bath to the bench-top at room temperature.
+Heat the mixed oligonucleotides to 94°C for 2 minutes and gradually cool.
+For many oligos "cooling" can be as simple as transferring samples from the heat block or water bath to the bench-top at room temperature.
 For sequences with significant secondary structure, a more gradual cooling/annealing step is beneficial.
 This is easily done by placing the oligo solution in a water bath or heat block and unplugging/turning off the machine.

 - Store.
 The resulting product will be in a stable, double-stranded form and can be stored at 4°C or frozen.

 Avoiding contamination and degradation—If you plan to use the duplex on multiple occasions, divide it into smaller aliquots and store at –20°C. Nuclease-free Duplex Buffer is available from IDT and is certified nuclease-free by testing with IDT RNaseAlert™ and DNaseAlert™ Kits.
 Find out more about these products at www.idtdna.com.